-- · Report actual or perceived business partner misconduct. - Ensure conflicts of interest are avoided between your role and any outside interests you may have with suppliers or other business partners, especially when bid proposals are pending. - Ensure that an appropriate level of due diligence is performed on new business partners and periodically updated for exiting business partners. - Comply with the requirements of our Exchanging Business Courtesies Practice and remain especially vigilant when exchanging business courtesies with public officials.
+- Report actual or perceived business partner misconduct. - Ensure conflicts of interest are avoided between your role and any outside interests you may have with suppliers or other business partners, especially when bid proposals are pending. - Ensure that an appropriate level of due diligence is performed on new business partners. - Comply with the requirements of our Exchanging Business Courtesies Practice and remain especially vigilant when exchanging business courtesies with public officials.

-- Commit our company to contractual obligations which are beyond the scope of your responsibility and/or financial authorization level. - Engage with business partners until the required due diligence procedures have been completed and reviewed with the appropriate Compliance Officer and/or your leader.
+- Commit our company to contractual obligations which are beyond the scope of your responsibility and/or financial authorization level. - Engage with business partners until the required due diligence procedures have been completed and reviewed with the appropriate Compliance Officer and/or your supervisor.